 - Some project methods, such as waterfall and PERT, are generally more suitable for larger groups.
 If you don’t have a budget for a larger group, these methods may not make sense.

-- Scrum and other capability development methods work best for a number of small, self-directed groups who are able to communicate well.
+- Scrum and other capability development methods work best for several small, self-directed groups that can communicate well.

 - Do you need any special roles?
 Flexible methods, such as the capability development method, can be useful for projects that involve many dynamic elements and require small, responsive teams.